WaCoDiS/job-repository/README.md

 **[WaCoDiS Core Engine](https://github.com/WaCoDiS/core-engine)** repository.

 ## Overview
 The **WaCoDiS Job Definition API** stores processing jobs (WaCoDiS jobs) and provides an API for managing processing jobs.
 The API offers endpoints for creating, updating and deleting processing jobs as well as an endpoint to retrieve stored processing jobs.
 If a processing job is created or deleted the Job Definition component publish a notification ([WacodisJobDefinition](https://github.com/WaCoDiS/apis-and-workflows/blob/master/openapi/src/main/definitions/wacodis-schemas.yml)) via the WaCoDiS system's message broker (RabbitMQ).
+### Core Data Types
+The WaCoDIS data schema exist as an [OpenAPI definition](https://github.com/WaCoDiS/apis-and-workflows/blob/master/openapi/src/main/definitions/wacodis-schemas.yml).

+* **Job**
+A _WacodisJobDefinition_ (Job) describes a processing that is to be executed automatically according to a defined schedule.
+The WacodisJobDefinition contains (among other attributes) the input data required for execution, as well as the time frame and area of interest.
 ### Modules
 The WaCoDiS Job Definition API is a stand-alone Spring Boot application comprisiung only a single module.
 ### Utilized Technologies